 It should state the responsibilities of each partner, outline what types of roles each partner plays in day-to-day operations and describe how profits are split.
 It should also outline how the partnership deals with certain situations.
 Otherwise, it’s up to provincial law.

 A partnership can be dissolved if one or more of the partners notify all the other partners of their intent to leave.
-A partnership can automatically dissolve if it was formed for a fixed term or to complete a specific project and the term expires or the project gets completed.
+A partnership can automatically dissolve if it was formed for a fixed term or to complete a specific project and the term expires or the project is completed.

 How taxes work